gasparrini/2012_gasparrini_StatMed_Rcodedata/README.md

 ------------------------------------------------------------------------

 The development and application of multivariate meta-analysis for pooling estimates of non-linear associations from multiple studies.
-The code illustrates an example in the specific setting of time series analysis of temperature-health relationships, but the methodology is generally applicable in a broader contexts.
+The code illustrates an example in the specific setting of time series analysis of temperature-health relationships, but the methodology is generally applicable in a broader context.
 The example illustrates the analysis in the article:

 Gasparrini A, Armstrong B, Kenward MG.
 Multivariate meta-analysis for non-linear and other multi-parameter associations. *Statistics in Medicine*.
 2012;**31**(29):3821-39. [[freely available here](http://www.ag-myresearch.com/2012_gasparrini_statmed.html)]